 Satisfy your appetite with some farm fresh food straight from the Vergenoegd garden at their Cape Dutch styled restaurant Pomegranate or enjoy a lavish picnic on their emerald green lawns while you relax on a classic picnic style blanket enjoying the view with some delicious nibbles.

 Moreson wine estate is a garden paradise located at the end of the aptly named Happy Valley Road on the outskirts of Franschhoek.
-The tasting room is surrounded citrus trees, vines and a tranquil babbling brook and has delightful rustic charm and cottage appeal.
+The tasting room is surrounded by citrus trees, vines and a tranquil babbling brook and has delightful rustic charm and cottage appeal.

-While you bask in the beauty of the estate we suggest take you take a seat and indulge in 3 handcrafted charcuteries paired with award winning Moreson wines.
+While you bask in the beauty of the estate we suggest you take a seat and indulge in 3 handcrafted charcuteries paired with award winning Moreson wines.
 Each pairing strives to showcase the characteristics of both the charcuterie and wine, and how they can enhance each other.
 Neil Jewell’s renowned charcuterie is served on wooden boards, accompanied by ever-changing accoutrements.
 The artisan breads are all freshly baked daily on premises and served warm along with creamy herbed butter.

 Take home Neil’s charcuterie, artisan bacon, preserves, and interesting pantry items including Espresso salt and Fynbos Honey Mustard.